 /Disclaimer/: I am not pretending that the events described in this post have a broader political relevance; they are merely meant to satisfy a political anorak’s curiosities.

 The last communist councillor in Scotland?

 On a random Google trip a number of years ago, I was reading up about the long historical tradition of elected communists in Fife.
 West Fife was one of only two constituencies in the UK that ever elected a Communist Party MP.
 And not just once either: Willie Gallacher was the constituency’s MP from 1935 to 1950.

-The only other UK constituency to ever elect a Communist Party MP was London’s Mile End, which elected Phil Piratin in 1945, though he only lasted one term.
+The only other UK constituency to ever elect a Communist Party MP (see addendum) was London’s Mile End, which elected Phil Piratin in 1945, though he only lasted one term.
 In the same year, Communist candidate Harry Pollitt failed by only 972 votes to take the Rhondda East constituency in Wales.
 Rhondda, a mining town, was known as “Little Moscow” – but there were “Little Moscows” in Scotland too.
 (There’s even one in West-Germany, called Mörfelden).

 What I got to reading up about, that particular insomniac night, was whatever happened to that once notorious Communist Party of Great Britain (CPGB).
 Long story short, its leadership opted for reform in the wake of perestroika and eventually disbanded the party, which in turn left various hardline groups within the party outraged and founding or re-establishing separate parties claiming the CPGB’s heritage: the Communist Party of Great Britain (Provisional Central Committee) and the Communist Party of Britain.